-Secondary surface causes can occur anytime, by any person in the organization, and at any location.
 Conditions are objects or "states of being."
 Behaviors describe some sort of action, activity.
 Here are some examples:

 Root causes are the underlying system weaknesses that indirectly produce the primary and secondary surface causes leading to the accident incident/accident.
 The system weaknesses always exist prior to the surface causes that produced the accident.
 They are the programs, policies, plans, processes, and procedures in any of the seven elements or activity areas in a safety management system.
 It takes more in-depth investigation and results in long-lasting corrective action that can prevent repetition of the accident.
 A root cause may be referred to as a "basic" cause in OSHA accident investigation reports.